mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Used to indicate an empty grid.
+Used to indicate a blank sketch.

 <a name='P-ParquetClassLibrary-Maps-MapRegionSketch-BackgroundColor'></a>
 ### BackgroundColor `property`